houssembalti/Nextjs/README.md

-# NextJs Course
+## Project Overview

-This is my personal effort in learning Next.js 14 & React - The Complete Guide by Maximilian Schwarzmüller.
-This project is developed in typescript instead of javascript (unlike the tutorial).
+This project is my personal endeavor to apply the knowledge gained from learning [Next.js React - The Complete Guide](https://www.udemy.com/course/nextjs-react-the-complete-guide/) by Maximilian Schwarzmüller.
+Unlike the tutorial, I've chosen to develop this project entirely in TypeScript, embracing its strong typing and enhanced developer experience.

-Link to the course [Next.js React - The Complete Guide](https://www.udemy.com/course/nextjs-react-the-complete-guide/) on Udemy.
+Feel free to explore the codebase, contribute, or provide feedback.
+Let's continue the learning journey together!